 Bishop and his previous partner had operated hire cars at all hours so they could meet trains that were frequently late.
 Their dedication inspired the motto and Bishop retained it even after the partnership dissolved.
 The motto also had some relevance to the Adelaide St building, which had no doors and remained open 24 hours a day.

 Barnes Auto Co then passed to Fox and Fillot, who later sold it to Tipper & Glanville.
 Later relocated to leased premises at Queen Street and North Quay, a site owned by the Church of England.
 Tipper & Glanville then purchased what was probably Australia's first towing truck - a Crosley tow truck, that had been constructed for Eagers.

 Renovations And Moving On

 Parking at Barnes Auto Co went to a mezzanine floor accessed by a self-activating turntable which rotated the car in the right direction.
-Later, this level became a mechanical and motor body repair shop.
-With 11 mechanics, with fuel sales amongst the highest in Queensland and with up to seven tow trucks in the towing and recovery fleet.
+Later, this level became a mechanical and motor body repair shop with 11 mechanics, fuel sales amongst the highest in Queensland and up to seven tow trucks in the towing and recovery fleet.

 In 1946, parking was expanded to another Adelaide Street site near the corner of Wharf.
-In around 1956, the Church asked White to purchase the premises for £65,000, to what he declined, so the business was on the move.
-Prudential Insurance moved onto the landmark site.
+In 1956, the Church asked White to purchase the premises for £65,000, which he declined, so the business was on the move.
+Prudential Insurance then moved onto the landmark site.